Accelerated Online Doctoral and Ph.D. Programs

 Source: NCES PowerStats

-According to National Center for Education Statistics (NCES) data from 2019-20, an online doctoral program is, on average, about $10,000 cheaper than an in-person program.
+According to National Center for Education Statistics (NCES) data from 2019-20, an online doctoral program costs, on average, about $10,000 less than an in-person program.

-While an online doctoral program costs $16,724 on average, you may pay less because of financial aid like grants and scholarships.
-On average, students paid more than $2,000 less for online doctoral programs after financial aid.
+You may pay even less for your online doctoral program with financial aid like grants and scholarships.
+On average, students paid more than $2,000 less for their online doctoral programs after financial aid.

 To see if you qualify for financial aid, submit your Free Application for Federal Student Aid (FAFSA) and see if you are eligible for loans and grants, the latter of which you don’t have to pay back.

-Unlike most undergraduate programs, you may qualify to be paid for the research you conduct or any classes you may teach.
+Unlike most undergraduate programs, you may qualify for paid research or teaching.
 Reach out to your program advisors or professors to discover opportunities.

 Get Financial Aid for Your Accelerated Graduate Degree